 An EP should check with any specialty society with which they are affiliated to determine if the society maintains a specialized registry and for which they have made a public declaration of readiness to receive data for meaningful use no later than the first day of the provider’s EHR reporting period.

 If the EP determines no registries are available, they may exclude from the measure, but they must upload the proper documentation to support that the above steps were taken.
-For details on how to submit the proper documentation for providers in active engagment, and for providers taking an exclusion, download the Public Health Documentation Aid for Program Year 2017.
+Examples of Acceptable Documentation for Exclusion:

 Centralized Repository for Public Health Agencies and Clinical Data Registries